NowanIlfideme/pydantic-kedro/README.md

 [fsspec](https://filesystem-spec.readthedocs.io/en/latest/).

 This package implements custom Kedro "datasets" for both "pure" and "arbitrary" Pydantic models.
+You can also use it stand-alone, using Kedro just for serializing other object types.

-Please see the [docs](https://pydantic-kedro.rtfd.io) for a tutorial and more examples.
+Please see the [documentation](https://pydantic-kedro.rtfd.io) for a tutorial and more examples.

 ## Usage with Kedro